Fight For The Architecture

-I’m currently reading Clean Architecture by Uncle Bob.
+I’m currently reading Clean Architecture by Robert C. Martin.
 I’m still pretty early on in the book, but I just read a section that made me need to put it down and write this post!

 In a section titled ‘Fight For The Architecture’, Bob talks about the ongoing struggle of fighting for what you as a developer and/or architect believe is right for the company.
 Just as the management team, marketing team etc also do.
 The part of this section that really stood out to me was this:

 [Effective software development teams] unabashedly squabble with all the other stakeholders as equals.
 Remember, as a software developer, you are a stakeholder.
 You have a stake in the software that you need to safeguard.
 That’s part of your role, and part of your duty.
 And it’s a big part of why you were hired.